BusKetZz/STM32/microcontrollers/stm32f407xx/boards/stm32f407g-disc1/projects/readme.md

 ### Peripherals drivers low layer API

-Peripherals drivers low layer API allows programmers to write code which is very close to register level.
+Peripherals drivers low layer API allows programmers to write code which is very close to hardware level.
 Usage of this API makes application better optimized and increases its performance.
 Also code written in low-layer API gives better understanding of peripherals and "guts" of a microcontroller.